Toward Automated Virtual Electronic Control Unit (ECU) Twins for Shift-Left Automotive Software Testing: Results

 \section{Results}

 The project produced a working prototype that validated instruction-accurate CPU modeling and automated correction.
-Key qualitative outcomes were: \begin{itemize} \item Instruction-accurate CPU execution for a representative subset of ARMv8 instructions with full architectural-state observability. \item Automated discrepancy detection and iterative correction based on register/flag deltas. \item Compatibility with non-intrusive tracing and fault-injection campaigns relevant to ISO~26262-style robustness analysis. \item Reduced dependency on scarce hardware-in-the-loop resources by enabling repeatable host-based execution and analysis. \end{itemize}
+Key qualitative outcomes were: \begin{itemize} \item Instruction-accurate CPU execution across the full ARMv8 ISA at the architectural level with full architectural-state observability. \item Automated discrepancy detection and iterative correction based on register/flag deltas. \item Compatibility with non-intrusive tracing and fault-injection campaigns relevant to ISO~26262-style robustness analysis. \item Reduced dependency on scarce hardware-in-the-loop resources by enabling repeatable host-based execution and analysis. \end{itemize}

 Prototypical, lab-scale implementations further indicate that automatically generated model structures can be calibrated iteratively toward observed hardware behavior.
 In particular, experiments showed that: \begin{itemize} \item Deterministic register and communication sequences can be reproduced in the virtual environment. \item Trace deviations between real and simulated execution can be reduced over multiple iterations. \item Individual peripheral components can be integrated consistently into a virtual system model. \end{itemize}